How it all began

 2012 expansion to Isaan

 This is the year a second team started visiting prisons in Thailand, this time in north-east Isaan.
 This area is not a popular tourist destination, mostly rural and impoverished but home to about 22 million people.
-The team visits annually and aim to include about 9 prisons on each route.
-Every year new prisons are added to the list and expansion opportunities exist to include many more in the future.
+The Australian team tries to visit annually.
+Every year brings new challenges to the prisons, the rules and the consequent impact that brings.